Free personalized radio that

 Bill Kirchen was a dominating force behind the success of the Airmen.
-Meeting up with George Frayne, later known as Commander Cody, in his hometown of Ann Arbor, MI, set the wheels of Kirchen's musical career into motion.
+Meeting up with George Frayne, later known as Commander Cody, in his hometown of Ann Arbor, Michigan, set the wheels of Kirchen's musical career into motion.

 Born and raised in Ann Arbor, the future guitar god first learned to play the trombone.
-While in high school he meet folksinger David Siglin and proceeded to place himself in the middle of the local folk scene.
+While in high school he met folksinger David Siglin and proceeded to place himself in the middle of the local folk scene.
 This was a training ground for Kirchen's prospective endeavors.
 He learned to play banjo and guitar.
 His fascination with folk eventually segued into an interest in the blues and string bands.
 While still in college, Kirchen started his own band, an outfit best described as "psycho folk-rock."
 It was around this same time that Detroit-based Frayne and future airman John Tichy decided to put a country band together.
-Having gone to the University of Michigan, Ann Arbor, Kirchen, Frayne, and some of the other Airmen knew each other, thus Commander Cody & His Lost Planet Airmen were born.
+Having gone to the University of Michigan in Ann Arbor, Kirchen, Frayne, and some of the other Airmen knew each other, thus Commander Cody & His Lost Planet Airmen were born.

 The 1976 breakup of the band lead Kirchen to form the Moonlighters, a swing orchestra.
 British star Nick Lowe, who'd become interested in Kirchen's work while he was still with the Airmen, sought him out.
 The two formed a bond that remained intact years later.
-As the producer of the first Moonlighters album, Lowe found a soul mate in the talented American.
+As the producer of the first Moonlighters album, Lowe found a soulmate in the talented American.
 Kirchen toured internationally with his friend and even joined him in the studio.
-While in England, Kirchen's style was a hot property as is evidenced by his participation on recording projects for Elvis Costello, rockabilly king Gene Vincent, and Link Wray.
+While in England, Kirchen's style was a hot property, as evidenced by his participation on recording projects for Elvis Costello, rockabilly king Gene Vincent, and Link Wray.

 By 1986 Kirchen had moved to the Washington, D.C., area, establishing himself as a leader on the music scene.
 Prior to his signing on with Black Top Records in 1994, Kirchen recorded Tombstone Every Mile.
 This high-powered project was initially released on Costello's label, Demon Records, in England.
 Available in the States on Black Top, this was just the beginning of Kirchen's personal recording renaissance.